 At its heart, Hai-End Streaming turns a Raspberry Pi 4 into a full-featured streaming server.
 It sends high-quality RTMP streams to platforms like YouTube or custom servers and can receive HLS streams for local display.
 A clean web-based admin panel makes operation simple enough for any volunteer — no technical expertise required — while physical hardware buttons offer a one-touch fallback.
 For larger deployments, a REST API, Saltstack remote management, and Prometheus/Grafana monitoring keep everything running smoothly across dozens or hundreds of locations.^2

 The project was born out of a desire to make the Gospel accessible to everyone who can't physically attend church.
-Built with Python, GStreamer, Janus, and Vue.js, the entire codebase is open source on GitLab and free to use.^3 As of late 2024, over 790 New Apostolic Church congregations across Europe rely on Hai-End Streaming to broadcast their services — with plans to surpass 1,000 locations.^4 A rack-mountable Mark II hardware version is currently rolling out for more permanent installations.^2
+Built with Python, GStreamer, Janus, and Vue.js, the entire codebase is open source on GitLab and free to use under the GNU AGPL v3.^3 As of late 2024, over 790 New Apostolic Church congregations across Europe rely on Hai-End Streaming to broadcast their services — with plans to surpass 1,000 locations.^4 A rack-mountable Mark II hardware version is currently rolling out for more permanent installations.^2

 Notable- Over 790 congregations actively streaming as of December 2024^4

-- Version 2.0.0 released December 2024 after four years of volunteer development^4
+- First stable release shipped December 2024 after four years of volunteer development^4

 - Featured at the South German Church Day (SKT) of the New Apostolic Church in Karlsruhe, 2024^6

-- Entirely open source on GitLab with 27+ releases and active development^3
+- Entirely open source on GitLab with regular releases and active development^3

 - Runs on cost-effective Raspberry Pi 4 hardware with pre-built images available^2